Responding to app store reviews: the staggering growth

-Responding to mobile app reviews is now part of many app teams' standard support practice.
+Responding to app store reviews is now part of many app teams' standard support practice.
 But, how fast are they responding to reviews?

 How fast do app teams respond now?

-We took a sample of 50,000 recent Google Play reviews, that had been responded to, and looked at their time to respdon from when they were first published.
+We took a sample of 50,000 recent Google Play reviews, that had been responded to, and looked at their time to respond from when they were first published.

 When we plotted the time we could see a lot of reviews are responded to in the first 6 hours of publishing.
 After 40 hours there is a flat line in the distribution.